Koshmaar/simple-flashcards/README.md

 # TODO
 - simple view (screen is cleared after every question, so there's no history view)
-- make "answer" store the potential answers, and new field "correct" would store the correct answer
+- make "answer" store the potential answers, and new field "correct" would store the correct answer, which would allow for program verification
-- add metadata section to flashcard files
+- add metadata section to flashcard files, so information like author, license or other info could be stored
+- support `.config` file with options like default_cards_dir, default_session_dir
 - add ability to tag questions (better than categorization?)
 - add unit tests
 - maybe some nice curses-based screen UI, with menus for easy navigation, with defaults etc.